No results for ""

 FROM BasicStats

-• Sample means: The sample means and for the outcome and the covariate, respectively.
+• Sample means: the sample means and for the outcome and the covariate, respectively.

-• Sample standard deviations: The sample standard deviations and for the outcome and the covariate, respectively.
+• Sample standard deviations: the sample standard deviations and for the outcome and the covariate, respectively.

-• Sample correlation: The sample correlation between the outcome and the covariate.
+• Sample correlation: the sample correlation between the outcome and the covariate.

 The outer query takes the aggregated statistics from the BasicStats CTE to compute the unadjusted and covariate-adjusted means and their SEs using the formulas we derived in the "Covariate-adjusted means" section.